generative-music/web-library/README.md

-# create-library
+# web-library

-A sample-based instrument library factory.
+A sample-based instrument library factory for use in the browser.